EMI Studios, Abbey Road

 Disclaimer: the date and nature of this session is far from certain.
 What follows is a current 'best guess' based on available evidence, but any corrections or further comments are welcome.
-Photographs by Ethan Russell published in the Get Back book (which accompanied the Let It Be box set in 1970) and the hardback book… Read more »

 A party to celebrate the launch of Mary Hopkin's debut album Postcard was held on this day.
 Read more »

 The Beatles, Allen Klein and John Eastman held a meeting at the Apple HQ, 3 Savile Row, London, in which Klein was formally appointed The Beatles' business manager.
 Read more »